Midoo1919/Connect6_game/README.md

 - 👨‍🏫 **Educational**: Great for learning game development, AI, algorithms, and Pygame
 - 🖼️ **Interactive**: GUI-based and beginner-friendly

+👨‍💻 Author
+Developed by: Ahmed Amr

+💬 Feedback
+Found a bug?
+Have a suggestion?
+Feel free to open an issue or a pull request.

+Enjoy the game! 🎉

 ---

 ### Requirements